 When looking to get started in go kart racing it can be overwhelming to decide which direction you should go before making an investment.
 There are many forms of go kart racing, dirt oval, asphalt oval, road racing, street racing and sprint racing.
 Top Kart USA has done them all, we however, specialize in National, Regional and Local Sprint Racing with special attention to Track Side Support.
-We have a knowledgeable support team and multi-national winning chassis like the Kid Kart for tomorrow’s future of racing (5-7 year-old class), the Blue Eagle for the Cadet (8-12 year-old classes), as well as our World-Famous Twister for the Junior (12-15 year-old classes) and all of the Adult classes.
+We have a knowledgeable support team and multi-national winning chassis like the Kid Kart for tomorrow’s future of racing (5-7 year-old class), the SR28.2 for the Cadet (8-12 year-old classes), as well as our World-Famous Twister has evolved to the latest generation SR30.2 for the Junior (12-15 year-old classes) and all of the Senior/Masters classes.

 1| How do I go about getting started in go kart racing?